rocketacademy/marketing-website/src/pages/faq/index.md

         3. Rocket is led by software engineers from top schools and companies such as Stanford, Cambridge and Facebook that have strong connections to the tech industry.
+    - question: Why choose Rocket's courses over other online bootcamps?
+      answers: >-
+        1. Rocket offers a more comprehensive Bootcamp course, covering app development and algorithms, with full time (6 months) and part time (12 months) options.

+        2. We have a high-calibre alumni network, driven by selective admissions that screens upfront for coding aptitude and communication skills.

+        3. Rocket has seen an abundance of tech company hiring partners that trust our selection process and quality of education - as attested to by our depth and breath of hiring partners such as Carousell, Xendit, Advance.AI, StashAway, Payfazz, Unit21 and Kargo.
     - question: Why choose Rocket over self-learning?
       answers: >
         1. Rocket provides a structured and guided path to getting a coding job